AdobeDocs/experience-manager-65.en/help/communities/featured.md

 ## Introduction {#introduction}

-The featured content feature provides an area for signed-in site visitors (community members) in the publish environment to highlight content for
+The featured content feature provides an area for signed-in site visitors (community members) in the publish environment to highlight content for:

 * [Blogs](blog-feature.md)
 * [Calendars](calendar.md)